-The Alabama State Board of Education and Alabama State Department of Education do not discriminate on the basis of race, color, disability, sex, religion, national origin, or age in its programs, activities, or employment and provides equal access to the Boy Scouts and other designated youth groups.
+The Alabama State Board of Education and Alabama State Department of Education do not discriminate based on race, color, disability, sex, religion, national origin, or age in its programs, activities, or employment and provides equal access to the Boy Scouts and other designated youth groups.
 The following person is responsible for handling inquiries regarding the non-discrimination policies: Title IX Coordinator, Alabama State Department of Education, P.O.
 Box 302101, Montgomery, Alabama 36130-2101, 334-694-4717